ModelEarth/community/resources/useeio/README.md

 D and U matrix are the results

+### DEMAND VECTOR IN NATIVE FORMAT

-13) See the demand vectors available for the model in their JSON format
+See the demand vectors available for the model in their native JSON format, called y0.

-Get Demands.
-Then at bottom we pass this json object back to the calculate query.
+This json object is passed back to the calculate query in SECTORS RANKED BY DEMAND and SECTORS IN ROWS.